-Tech Hubs In Abuja.
-A tech hub is a technological based community that enhances innovation for technology startup companies.
+Tech Hubs or Coworking Spaces In Abuja.
+A tech hub (co-working space) is a technological based community that enhances innovation for technology startup companies.

 Here’s a definition:

-A ‘tech hub‘ is a physical space – a city, a suburb or just a suite of offices – which has developed to help technology startup companies succeed and, they hope, become the next tech titan like Facebook or Microsoft.
+A ‘tech hub/coworking space‘ is a physical space – a city, a suburb or just a suite of offices – which has developed to help technology startup companies succeed and, they hope, become the next tech titan like Facebook or Microsoft.

 A tech hub is a community – informal or otherwise – that fosters innovation for technology startup companies.
 A tech hub can be a specific area like Silicon Valley, part of a city like London’s Silicon Roundabout, or a specific building or set of buildings where small startups can rent space alongside each other to share facilities and ideas. – Source

 Tech hubs/coworking spaces in Abuja create an environment specifically targeted at helping young technology companies thrive by encouraging experimentation, creativity, not demonizing failure, and helping firms network with other like-minded individuals and enterprises.
 It also makes it easier for firms to meet investors in order to get their project funded.
 It helps ideas germinate and companies make possible progress.